zzhgithub/dubbo-composer/ReadMe.md

 ## Precautions
 - Only supports zookeeper as a registration center
 - Only supports dubbo protocol
+- Do not use multiple versions of dubbo, it will be supported in the future

 ## Advantage
 - Implement socket scheduling based on ip:port.
 Use long links to the maximum